csnti/csnti.net/README.md

 AWS CodePipeline is connected to Github and detects any push to the main branch.

-AWS CodeBuild starts a linux instance which handles the entire build process using a Yaml script.
+AWS CodeBuild starts a linux instance which handles the entire build process using a Yaml script, then it dumps everything into an S3 bucket.

 Git submodules are cloned by a "machine user" with a private SSH key that's saved and encrypted on Parameter Store.